A little tax planning can be a big help at tax time each year.

 Therefore, if you are planning to install solar panels on your roof this year, but are unaware of the credit, you could miss out on an opportunity to save money.
 And if you find out about the credit after you install the panels, you run the risk of being ineligible for the credit if your panels do not include a manufacturer’s certification.
 By knowing the requirements before you purchase the panels, you can insure you are eligible for the credit.

 Step 4: Use an IRA

 Use an Individual Retirement Account (IRA) instead of a savings account.
 Many taxpayers put their savings into a typical bank account that earns taxable interest.
-However, you can avoid paying tax on the interest each year by depositing money into a traditional IRA account instead where the interest will accumulate tax-free.
-When you do, you are also eligible to claim a deduction each year for a certain amount of contributions you make to the account.
+However, you can avoid paying tax on the interest each year by depositing money into a traditional IRA instead where the interest will accumulate tax-free.
+When you do, you might also be also eligible to claim a deduction each year for a certain amount of contributions you make to the account.

 Get every deduction

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.